kbroman/ProgrammingNotes/linux_macVM.md

     - **But** I don't have internet access with the bridged adaptor;
       if I switch back to "NAT" and log out and log in again, I have internet again.
+    - Turns out I just need a second network adapter.
+In settings for the VM, go to "Network".
+Adapter 1 is "NAT"; adapter 2 is "Bridged network" with the name "wlp110s0".
+Log out and log in again on the Mac VM and I have both internet connection and the ability to ssh into the VM from my ubuntu host